newrelic/open-source-tools/nerdpacks/oss-template/README.md

 ## What do you need to make this work?

 > Describe any prerequisites for using your app.
-Esure your list is complete, and includes links to other New Relic features when necessary.
+Ensure your list is complete, and includes links to other New Relic features when necessary.
 >
 > For example: